 An attempt last year by the FCC to repurpose satellite airwaves for smartphone use foundered.
 The agency reversed its tentative approval to LightSquared Inc. after officials said the mobile service would interfere with global positioning system- based navigation gear, and the company filed for bankruptcy.

-Dish, based in Englewood, Colorado, first asked for FCC approval in August 2011 after paying about $3 billion for airwaves from bankrupt satellite companies DBSD North America Inc. and TerreStar Networks Inc. in deals announced (DISH) last year.
+Dish, based in Englewood, Colorado, first asked for FCC approval in August 2011 after paying about $3 billion for airwaves from bankrupt satellite companies DBSD North America Inc. and TerreStar Networks Inc. in deals announced (DISH:US) last year.

 The agency in March approved Dish’s taking control of the airwaves, and said it would write the rules that Genachowski has now proposed.